Cutoff effects in Hartree-Fock calculations at leading order of chiral effective field theory: Hartree--Fock approximation in a confined plane-wave basis

-In the present work we restrict the nuclear shapes to triaxial ones by building a basis of reducible co-representation of the full octahedral double group with time-reversal symmetry, denoted by $O_{\rm 2h}^{\rm DT}$.
-This symmetry-adapted basis allows to describe time-reversal symmetry breaking by the mean field, as in odd-mass nucleiµ.
-However, because the confined plane-wave basis (see Appendix C for its construction and interpretation) is invariant by $\hat T$, it is also possible to describe time-reversal invariant solutions exactly ($\hat T$ is then a so-called selfconsistent symmetry).
+In the present work we restrict the nuclear shapes to triaxial ones by building a basis of reducible co-representation of the full octahedral double group with time-reversal symmetry $\hat{\mathcal T}$, denoted by $O_{\rm 2h}^{\rm DT}$.
+This symmetry-adapted basis allows to describe time-reversal symmetry breaking by the mean field, as in odd-mass nuclei.
+However, because the confined plane-wave basis (see Appendix C for its construction and interpretation) is invariant by $\hat{\mathcal T}$, it is also possible to describe time-reversal invariant solutions exactly ($\hat{\mathcal T}$ is then a so-called selfconsistent symmetry).

-The full symmetry group of plane waves confined in a cube being a subgroup of SU(2), our Hartree--Fock calculations break spherical symmetry.
-However as the box size $L$ increases the spherical symmetry is approximately recovered.
-Moreover the $j=\frac 1 2$ and $j=\frac 3 2$ irreducible representations of SU(2), of dimensions 2 and 4, respectively, are each decomposed in a single irreducible representation of $O^{DT}_{\rm 2h}$.
+The full symmetry group of plane waves confined in a cube being a subgroup of SU(2), our Hartree--Fock calculations break spherical symmetry which nevertheless can be approximately recovered as the box size $L$ increases.
+Moreover the $j=\frac 1 2$ and $j=\frac 3 2$ irreducible representations of SU(2), of dimensions 2 and 4, respectively, are each decomposed in a single irreducible representation of $O^{\rm DT}_{\rm 2h}$.
 This means that for nuclei up to $N=8$ and/or $Z=8$ the spherical symmetry breaking of the mean field can be tamed.
+Indeed, our Hartree--Fock ground-state solutions $\ket{\Phi}$ in $^{16}$O are such that $\elmx{\Phi}{\hat J_z}{\Phi} = 0$, where $\hat J_z$ is the component along the $z$ axis of the total angular-momentum operator $\vectop J$.
+However we do not expect that $\elmx{\Phi}{\vectop J^2}{\Phi} = 0$.
+To estimate the deviation from exact spherical symmetry, we calculate the hexadecapole moments $\elmx{\Phi}{\hat{Q}_{4\mu}}{\Phi}$ and $\elmx{\Phi}{r^4}{\Phi}$.
+As was shown in \cite{Dudek07_IJMPE16,Dudek10_JPG37} the relations